 - The health care team, and strategies for advocating and communicating

 Boost your students’ learning with these podcasts on the principles and practices of hospice palliative care.
 Open access to our extensive podcast library means students can listen and learn at school, at home or when they travel – as many times as they want!
-Podcast topics include Standard Assessment Tools, Enhancing Comfort and Managing Symptoms, Psychosocial Issues, Grief, Dementia and Bereavement.
+Podcast topics include standard assessment tools, enhancing comfort, psycho-social care, grief, dementia and bereavement.

-Experience the warm educational style of teaching in these instructional videos to enhance classroom learning with videos from leaders in hospice palliative care, develop student’s understanding of these hospice palliative care concepts and issues, prepare students for projects and study guide activities and develop a deeper understanding of the experiences of dying.
+Experience the warm educational style of teaching in these instructional videos to enhance classroom learning with videos from leaders in hospice palliative care.
+The videos expand a student’s understanding of hospice palliative care concepts and issues, help prepare students for projects and study guide activities, and develop a deeper understanding of the experiences of dying.